Mate guarding in humans

 Human mate guarding refers to behaviours employed by both males and females with the aim of maintaining reproductive opportunities and sexual access to a mate.
 It involves discouraging the current mate from abandoning the relationship whilst also warding off intrasexual (same sex) rivals.
-It has been observed in many non-human animals (see sperm competition), as well as humans.
+It has been observed in many non-human animals (see mate guarding and sperm competition), as well as humans.
 Sexual jealousy is a prime example of mate guarding behaviour.
 Both males and females use different strategies to retain a mate and there is evidence that suggests resistance to mate guarding also exists.